-- 4.1 Explain how you will evaluate your program, including how you will use RHY-HMIS to help you define success and how you will use RHY-HMIS data to improve the program's performance.
-(0 to 5 points) - 4.2 Present a logic model that explains how the proposed activities, inputs, and outputs link to outcomes that will prevent the recurrence of homelessness for youth.
+- 4.1 Explain how you will evaluate your program, including how you will use RHYHMIS help you define success and how you will use RHYHMIS data to improve the program's performance.
+You also discuss any challenges you expect to face in implementing the project.
+(0 to 5 points) - 4.2 Present a logic model that explains how the proposed activities, inputs, and outputs link to outcomes that will prevent the reoccurrence of homelessness for youth.
 (0 to 5 points)